ECHOEProject/echoe/doc/documentation.md

 						is the letter's main color, while the second is ornamental.
-						It should be noted that the colors `blue` and `purple` may sometimes be the result of the degrading of another ink, though we have attempted to record the intended color.
+						It should be noted that the colors `blue` and `purple` may sometimes be the result of the degrading of another ink, though we have attempted to record the original color.

 `<lb/>`{.xml}			Manuscript line beginnings, counting written lines only;
 						line breaks in marginal content are not counted except